henryglends/Bootstrap/README.md

 # Tweaks

 ## How do I get SpringBoard tweaks to work?
-There are tools you can use on top of RootHide Bootstrap for SpringBoard tweaks.
-You can find more information on the [RootHide Discord server](https://discord.com/invite/scqCkumAYp), in the `#faq` channel.
+Currently, only one unofficial method for SpringBoard injection is available:

+- [Serotonin](https://github.com/mineek/Serotonin): A semi-non-ish-jailbreak tool that works on top of RootHide Bootstrap to provide partial support for SpringBoard tweaks

+Refer to this FAQ for proper uninstallation instructions (reverting Serotonin / switching from kfdmineek).

 ## How do I convert tweaks?
 [Check my fork of the README](https://github.com/dleovl/Bootstrap/blob/main/README.md).